Most habits we label as “bad” aren’t personal failures.

 Below are some of the most common patterns people struggle with.

-Not because they’re “weak” — but because these habits often make sense in context.
+Not because people are weak — but because these habits often make sense when viewed in context.

 Emotional eating